 The Real Food Garden is an established market garden with a veg box scheme and farm shop.
 We grow a full range of vegetables over a long season both outside and undercover.
-We have been no-dig for four years and are now expanding the garden significantly in 2021.
+We have been no-dig for five years and have recently expanded the garden significantly, now growing across 2 acres.
 Although we are not certified we work organically and focus on biodiversity and soil care.
 Alongside our veg production we also have a small poultry flock and pigs for meat production.
 The business is owned and run by partners Amelia Lake and Chloe Bines, who live on site.
 We are passionate about nurturing people & place and are offering a traineeship for someone with some experience who is keen to learn in detail the organic commercial horticulture sector.

 About the traineeship